Object of the Month – Church Painting of Cotopaxi

-This depiction of the imposing volcano Cotopaxi in Ecuador is part of the upcoming exhibition OVERLOOK: Teresita Fernández Confronts Frederic Church at Olana, which opens Sunday, May 14.
+This depiction of the imposing volcano Cotopaxi in Ecuador is part of the exhibition OVERLOOK: Teresita Fernández Confronts Frederic Church at Olana, open through November 5.
 The exhibition is collaboration between The Olana Partnership and the Colección Patricia Phelps de Cisneros.
 Church’s Cotopaxi is one of over fifty works coming to Olana on loan from the de Cisneros collection, which will comprise a site-specific installation piece created by contemporary artist Teresita Fernández.

 Church painted this small but refined work during his first trip to South America in 1853.
 Having traveled south through Colombia and Ecuador, following in the footsteps of the great Prussian naturalist Alexander von Humboldt, the artist eventually arrived in Quito, and then took a trip south via mule to see the great snow-capped conical volcano Cotopaxi.
 The second highest peak in Ecuador is often shrouded in clouds, and Church wrote that he “Waited patiently all day for the clouds to disappear from the summit of Cotopaxi and about sunset had the satisfaction of a partial view which was magnificent.
 I took a slight sketch.”